 Daingerfield State Park

 Daingerfield State Park was the third destination of our 4-park journey from central Texas to northeast Texas.
-I was genuinely looking forward to visiting Daingerfield State Park, mostly because of the scores of magnificent fall-color photos of the area that I found online, but also because of my family history - many of my ancestors settled the area back in the 1800s.
+I was genuinely looking forward to visiting Daingerfield State Park because of the scores of magnificent fall-color photos of the area that I found online, but also because of my family history - many of my ancestors settled in the area back in the 1800s.

-After leaving Purtis Creek State Park, we drove north about twenty miles on highway 198 to Canton and had salads for lunch at Buttermilk's Restaurant.
-After our meal, we drove northeast 13 miles to Grand Saline, then turned east on highway 80 to Mineola.
-From Mineola, we turned north on highway 37 toward Quitman and Winnsboro, then east on highway 11 through Pittsburg and Daingerfield, and finally, 2.6 miles further east to Daingerfield State Park's entrance.
+After leaving Purtis Creek State Park, we drove north about twenty miles on Highway 198 to Canton and had salads for lunch at Buttermilk's Restaurant.
+After our meal, we headed northeast 13 miles to Grand Saline, then turned east on Highway 80 to Mineola.
+From Mineola, we turned north on Highway 37 toward Quitman and Winnsboro, then east on Highway 11 through Pittsburg and Daingerfield, and finally, 2.6 miles further east to Daingerfield State Park's entrance.

-After checking in at the Daingerfield State Park headquarters, we drove into the narrow pavement of pull-through site #7, in the Big Pine camping area.
-Before I was able to turn off the engine of our tow vehicle, our neighbor from campsite #4, walked over to greet us.
+After checking in at the Daingerfield State Park headquarters, we drove into the narrow pavement of pull-through site #7 in the Big Pine camping area.
+Before I turned off the engine of our tow vehicle, our neighbor from campsite #4 walked over to greet us.

 "I parked this way on purpose," I said with a smile.
-"I wanted our slide-out to face the lake.
-That way we can take in the view while enjoying our morning coffee."
+"I wanted our slide-out to face the lake so we could take in the view while enjoying our morning coffee."

 "Yes.
-I think it is the most charming of all of the Texas State Parks.
-It is a small park, but there are lots of things to do.
-If you're into hiking, there is a 3-mile trail that surrounds the lake, and another shorter trail that climbs to the highest point in the park."
+It is the most charming of all of the Texas State Parks.
+It is a small park, but there are many things to do.
+If you like hiking, there is a 3-mile trail that surrounds the lake and another shorter trail to the highest point in the park."

 "We'll hike them both," I said.

 The park rents canoes and kayaks as well as paddle boats and boards.
-There was a basketball net and a volleyball net set up, just waiting to be enjoyed by weekend visitors.
-Between the park store and the banquet hall, there was a nice breezeway and dance floor area that was complete with a disco ball and a jukebox.
-We bought a refrigerator magnet and a couple of ice cream sandwiches from the store and enjoyed them at a picnic table by the lake.
+Between the park store and the banquet hall was a cool breezeway and dance floor area with a disco ball and jukebox.
+We bought a refrigerator magnet and a couple of ice cream sandwiches from the park store and enjoyed them at a picnic table by the lake.

 On Thursday morning, we set out to hike the park's two nature trails, the Rustling Leaves Trail and the Mountain View Trail, totaling about 3.6 miles.
 One section of the Rustling Leaves Trail loop passed directly between our campsite and the lake, so we began hiking from there.